reframe-hpc/reframe/pipeline/README.md

 # 1. The initialization phase

-Although this phase is not part of the regression check pipeline as shown in the Figure abobe, it is quite important, since it sets up the definition of the regression test.
+Although this phase is not part of the regression check pipeline as shown in the Figure above, it is quite important, since it sets up the definition of the regression test.
 It serves as the *specification* of the check, where all the needed information to run the test is set.
 A test could go through the whole pipeline performing all of its work without the need to override any of the pipeline stages.
 In fact, this is the case for the majority of tests we have implemented for CSCS production systems.